 PART TWO: Enrichment Readings

-For English, all incoming fifth-grade students are required to read Number the Stars by Lois Lowry.
+All incoming fifth-grade students are required to read Number the Stars by Lois Lowry.
 Each student must have a copy of the book on the first day of school.

 A story of courage, the book takes place in 1943.
 Copenhagen, the capital of Denmark, has been occupied by Hitler's Third Reich.
 Soldiers stand on every street corner, and life has completely changed for ten-year-old Annemarie Johansen and her best friend Ellen Rosen. - Book description adapted from Book Rags